RedaBorchardt/xrp-float/README.md

 # xrp-float

 A simple tool that displays the price of XRP from Bitfinex (ask price) in the top left at all times.
-You can right click on it to close it.
+You can right click to close it.

 It's very lightweight.
 Full source code included and simple Windows Installer.